Simulations IV

 Estimation

 After generating the data, we can run an estimation.
 The goal is to compare the IV and the OLS for different IV strength values.
-Hence, we need to estimate both an IV and an OLS and return both set of outcomes of interest.
+Hence, I estimate both an IV and an OLS and return both set of outcomes of interest (point estimate, p-value, standard error and f-stat of the first stage).

 estimate_iv <- function(data) {